William C. Eddy: Post-Navy accomplishments

 Throughout his time with Radio Chicago, Eddy had maintained a "moonlighting" relationship with the local experimental television station.
 Eddy was hired away from RCA technologies in the fall of 1940, to work for Paramount pictures.
 He was bet by executives at NBC that he couldn't start a television station and get in on the air within six months.
 Unlike the usual $500,000 it takes to get a station up and running, Eddy was able to start W9XBX for $60,000, and within five months, leading it in 1943 to become WBKB – Chicago's first commercial station.
 He authored a book, Television: The Eyes of Tomorrow, that defined TV operations for the next decade.

 On leaving the Navy, Eddy resumed control of WBKB, and almost immediately established an operation that was historically noteworthy.
-In addition to continuing with his technical and production innovations, Eddy initiated many highly popular programs, including Junior Jamboree (puppeteers, later becoming Kukla, Fran and Ollie), the Chicago Zoo with Marlin Perkins (later Wild Kingdom), news with Hugh Downs, and the first live broadcasts of many sports: baseball (Chicago Cubs remote from Wrigley Field), college football (Notre Dame remote from South Bend), boxing, wrestling, and golf.
+In addition to continuing with his technical and production innovations, Eddy initiated many highly popular programs, including Junior Jamboree (puppeteers, later becoming Kukla, Fran and Ollie), the Chicago Zoo with Marlin Perkins (later Wild Kingdom), news with Hugh Downs, and the first live broadcasts of many sports: baseball (Chicago Cubs remote from Wrigley Field), college football (University of Notre Dame remote from South Bend), boxing, wrestling, and golf.

 In 1947, Eddy formed Television Associates of Indiana, headquartered in Michigan City, Indiana, eventually with 200 employees.
 This firm developed equipment and techniques for geographical surveys using low-flying aircraft.
 For this, Eddy earned a private pilot license and handled the plane for most of the test flights.
 This activity grew into a four-aircraft service, mapping profiles along 25,000 route-miles all over the world, including a 3,000-mile track through Turkey, Iran, Iraq, and Pakistan.
 An inventive genius, Eddy led his firm in many electronic developments, including a continuous-loop, eight-track player for the Navy.
 Eddy was awarded even more patents, including one for the Turnpike Pacer (what is today the automobile cruise control).

 In 1961, Television Associates was acquired by Westinghouse Air Brake Company and merged with its subsidiary Melpar, one of the most prominent technology firms of that time.
 Television Associates was maintained as a Melpar subsidiary, with Eddy serving as board chairman and President.
 There were eight overseas offices, and Eddy spent much time in travel.
 Melpar was sold in 1972, and Television Associates was then dissolved.